15 Mastectomy Tattoos for Badass Women Who Survived Breast Cancer

 3. Comfortable clothing

-Woman with mastectomy tattoos smiling, celebrating breast cancer survival.
+Woman with a beautiful mastectomy tattoo on her chest, celebrating breast cancer survival.

 4. Tattoo Aftercare Ointment